laozhou-in-germany/Chens_LMS_Public/docs/docs/sc_goal_management.md

 ## Pillar

-Goal management dashboard (left panel, pinned) with a pillar note (right panel).
+Goal management dashboard (left pane, pinned) with a pillar note (right pane).
 **Dashboard**: All active pillars are shown here in a table.
 **Pillar note**: All value goals of the pillar are shown in a table.